 I. Owner

 Name and Address of the Owner.
 Seashore Point – Deaconess, Inc. d/b/a Seashore Point in Provincetown (“Seashore Point”), is a concierge condominium community located at 100 Alden Street in Provincetown, Massachusetts and is affiliated with and sponsored by Deaconess Abundant Life Communities of Concord, Massachusetts (“Deaconess”), a Massachusetts not-for-profit organization.
 The mission of Deaconess and Seashore Point is to provide housing and services to those over the age of fifty-five.
-Seashore Point is open to all faiths and establishes a broader reaching continuum of care for persons aged 55 and over which is currently not offered in Provincetown, Massachusetts.
-It will also facilitate the promotion of the lifestyle of its residents by easing the transition from residential living to higher levels of care when needed.
+Seashore Point is open to all faiths and establishes a broader reaching continuum of care for persons aged 55 and over which was previously not offered in Provincetown, Massachusetts.
+It will also facilitates the promotion of the lifestyle of its residents by easing the transition from residential living to higher levels of care when needed.
 The current address and telephone number of Seashore Point is:

 Seashore Point in Provincetown